Experience peace and enjoy art, nature, and the good life.

 And you do not have to buy an entrance ticket to the museum to visit us in Kaffehuset, our cozy lunch café in Kerteminde.

-Feel free to enjoy your packed lunch in the Johannes Larsen Museum’s cozy garden.
+Feel free to enjoy your picnic in the Johannes Larsen Museum’s cozy garden.

 At Svanemøllen you can enjoy your packed lunch in the mill house or at tables and benches out in the apple orchard.